Last Year Was Complicated

 Last Year Was Complicated is the third studio album by American singer Nick Jonas.
 It was released on June 10, 2016, by Island and Safehouse Records.
-The album features collaborations with Tove Lo, Ty Dolla $ign, and Big Sean.
+The album features collaborations with Tove Lo, Ty Dolla Sign, and Big Sean.
 The album's lead single, "Close", was released on March 25, 2016.

 Background

 On August 5, 2015, Jonas debuted a new song, "Under You", at the iHeartRadio Music Summit.
 In February 2016, he covered the February/March 2016 edition of Complex magazine he mentioned the songs "Chainsaw" and "Don't Make Me Choose", and also revealed a surprising collaboration with Purity Ring’s Corin Roddick.
 That same month, it was revealed that singer Ty Dolla $ign had a feature on the record and that there was also a female singer on the record which name he didn't reveal.
 He also revealed that he worked again with Jason Evigan and Sir Nolan.

 On March 24, 2016, Jonas announced the album's title, release date and tracklist through a series of tweets.
 Jonas revealed that work on the album took him a year and a half, tweeting: "Shit is too real sometimes...
 Reliving some of these real life experiences through this music is hard".
 During a radio interview with Carson Daly, Jonas noted that the album was supposed to be named Unhinged like the song on the record.
 However, after a conversation with rapper Jay-Z, Jonas changed the title to Last Year Was Complicated.